2014 Latakia offensive: Capture of Al-Samra and the battle for the hills

 On 27 April, government forces captured a guard post near Al-Samra, namely the town's police station, after an amphibious assault from the sea.
 As evening came, rebels had retreated from Al-Samra and government forces captured the village.

 The next day, the military secured Chalma mountain and engaged rebels on top of Tal Al-Ahmar, while other government troops, including Special Forces from Al-Samra, advanced towards Al-Nab'in.
 Four soldiers were killed and 75 wounded by mid-day, while an unknown number of rebels also died.
 Government forces from Observatory 45 had also advanced, capturing Height 724 north of the Observatory.
 The Army further captured Heights 959 and 1017.
 Two days later, government forces were fighting rebels on Jabal al-Nisr mountain, near Al-Nab'in, and on three hills overlooking Kasab in an attempt to capture the hilly terrain before engaging opposition forces in the towns themselves.
 Later in the day, government troops fully secured Al-Samra and its surrounding hills.
 On 3 May, government troops captured radar hill 1013 overlooking and the next day fighting erupted in Al-Nab'in.

 In mid-May, rebels reportedly recaptured Hills 53, 724 and 1013, as well as Seriatel and Al-Nab'in hills.
 Opposition forces also attempted to capture Observatory 45, but failed.

-As of 18 May, the offensive was considered to had petered out.
+As of 18 May, the offensive was considered to have petered out.